Nouns

 First declension: a-stem nouns

 The first declension contains nouns whose thematic vowel is a.
 Most of these nouns are feminine, although a few are masculine.
-Although the stress can fall either on the stem or on the thematic vowel, its position remains constant.
-All nouns in this class are regular.
+Even though the stress can fall either on the stem or on the thematic vowel, its position remains constant.
+All nouns in this class are regular, and their inflectional table can be predicted from just the nominative singular.
 Some examples of first declension nouns are:

 - barda (f): beard